root-project/root/README/ReleaseNotes/v632/index.md

 ```

 The old pythonization with the `__getattr__` syntax still works, but emits a deprecation warning and will be removed from ROOT 6.34.

+### Removal of Python 2 support

+ROOT does no longer support Python 2.
+The minimum Python version necessary to use ROOT in a Python application is 3.8.
+As a consequence, any reference to Python 2 in ROOT code was removed and certain configuration options are no longer
+usable, e.g.

+* `root-config --python2-version`
+* cmake -Dpyroot-python2

+The cmake build system now looks for the standard `Python3` package and previously custom Python-related cmake variables
+are now just the ones automatically produced by cmake (see https://cmake.org/cmake/help/latest/module/FindPython.html).

+### More usage of the public cppyy API

+Many implementation details of the ROOT pythonizations were moved from C++ functions to pure Python bindings using the
+public cppyy API.
+This helps in the integration with the tool but also improves code efficiency and memory usage.

 ## Language Bindings